 The Brent Discovery Hide offers the best vantage point for viewing wildlife on Strangford Lough.
 This hide boasts three different vistas from which to make the most of the stunning views and abundance of wildlife.

-Countless numbers of wildfowl, including many hundreds of brent geese, pattern the Strangford Lough sky, waters, salt marshes and fields, creating an unforgettable natural spectacle.
+Countless numbers of wildfowl, including many thousands of brent geese, pattern the Strangford Lough sky, waters, salt marshes and fields, creating an unforgettable natural spectacle.

 Castle Espie is situated on the shores of Strangford Lough near Comber, County Down.

 Strangford Lough is an area of international importance and great beauty, with eelgrass beds and a wide variety of wildfowl and waders including shelduck, shoveler, redshank, godwit and plover.